Facing Two Ways

 Facing Two Ways: The Story of My Life is a memoir by Baroness Shidzué Ishimoto (later Shidzue Katō) published in 1935 by Farrar & Rinehart with a second edition published by Stanford University Press in 1984 with an introduction and afterword by Barbara Molony.

-Jon Chamberlain of The New York Times wrote in a 1935 article that "It is as if some not at all comic Mack Sennett had undertaken the direction of Western history, disguising his real plot with Japanese names, and driving home point after point by foreshortening everything."
+John Chamberlain of The New York Times wrote in a 1935 article that "It is as if some not at all comic Mack Sennett had undertaken the direction of Western history, disguising his real plot with Japanese names, and driving home point after point by foreshortening everything."
 He argued a reader from a Western country would feel "an odd and wholly startling effect of time telescoped".

 Contents

 Within the initial release, Chapters 1-9 discuss Japanese domestic life.
 Other content includes the Bolshevik revolution's impact on Japan and dissolution of said impact, how the political and social views of Baron Keikichi Ishimoto, the author's husband, changed, as well as discussions on feminism in Japan.

 The Molony content in the 1984 Stanford edition discusses Katō's subsequent life, and her conflicts with other Japanese feminists.